rupl/chrisruppel.com/blog/_posts/2018-05-01-matomo-analytics.md

 Coming soon to an EU near you, the <abbr title="General Data Protection Regulation">GDPR</abbr> (in Germany it's called the <abbr lang="de" title="Datenschutz-Grundverordnung">DS-GVO</abbr>) means there are stricter laws governing what data you can store about a user.
 They also require you to remove data at the user's request.
 While of course Google will comply with the regulations, they're a gigantor company and have absolutely no excuse not to.

 Despite their status as a relatively small open source project, Matomo are rolling out updates to facilitate the regulations in time for the May 25<sup>th</sup> deadline.
 If you're a web developer and need more info, [read more about GDPR at the official website](https://www.eugdpr.org).

+<ins class="update" datetime="2018-05-10"><a href="https://matomo.org/changelog/matomo-3-5-0/">Matomo 3.5.0 has just been released</a> with a suite of tools to facilitate compliance with the GDPR.</ins>

 ## Give Matomo a spin